How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 Why The Wellness Way Approach Matters for POTS

 Conventional care often emphasizes medication, heart‐rate control, and suppression of symptoms.
-That has its place, but doesn’t always address root system imbalance.
+That has its place, but doesn’t always address the underlying system imbalances driving the dysregulation.

-The integrated focus—nervous system, circulatory support, nutrition, movement—reflects our Wellness Way mission: real health from the inside out.
+The integrated focus—nervous system, circulatory support, nutrition, movement—reflects our Wellness Way mission: supporting health restoration from the inside out, in partnership with your medical team.

 Empowerment: People with POTS often feel “at the mercy” of their symptoms.
 The Wellness Way framework gives practical tools, realistic progression, and hope.